Cyclone

+Name

+The term cyclone comes from the Greek word κύκλος (kýklos, meaning "circle" or "ring" in Ancient Greek), due to the spiraling nature of a cyclone's winds.
+The word was coined by Henry Piddington, an official in the British East India Company who published 40 papers dealing with tropical storms from Calcutta between 1836 and 1855 in The Journal of the Asiatic Society.

 Structure

 There are a number of structural characteristics common to all cyclones.
 A cyclone is a low-pressure area.
 A cyclone's center (often known in a mature tropical cyclone as the eye), is the area of lowest atmospheric pressure in the region.
 Near the center, the pressure gradient force (from the pressure in the center of the cyclone compared to the pressure outside the cyclone) and the force from the Coriolis effect must be in an approximate balance, or the cyclone would collapse on itself as a result of the difference in pressure.